Off-diagonal long-range order for the free Bose gas via the Feynman--Kac formula: Proof of ODLRO in the supercritical regime

 The random variable $\frac1{|\L_N|}{\rm N}^{\ssup{\rm short}}_{\L_N}$ is strongly concentrated on the value $\rhoc$ (Proposition \ref{prop:ShortLoops}).
 Furthermore, for ${\rm N}^{\ssup{\rm long}}_{\L_N}$, Proposition \ref{prop:MedLongLoops} gives, for sufficiently large $N-r-k$, that

 for some constant $\gamma\in(0,\infty)$.
 Using this once more for $N-k$ in place of $N-k-r$, we see that

 Using this in \eqref{convolution} shows that we obtain, again by convolution, the term $\PPP_{\L}\left(\Partn_{\L}=N-r\right)$ (i.e., the denominator in \eqref{eq:rdm_bc}), times an exponential that precisely cancels the exponential term in \eqref{gexpansion}.
 For these $r$, the summands in \eqref{eq:rdm_bc} have turned out to be asymptotically not dependent on $r$.
-The number of the $r$'s that contribute to this procedure is $\sim (\rho-\rhoc)|\L_N|$, which finishes the summary of the proof.
+The number of the $r$'s that contribute to this procedure is $\sim (\rho-\rhoc)|\L_N|$, which finishes the summary of the proof, as the volume term cancels out with that of~\eqref{gexpansion}.